openlegend/core-rules/core/SRD.md

 ## Resilient

 **Cost:** 3 points

-**Prerequisites**
+\
+**Prerequisites:**

--   **Tier 1**: Fortitude , Presence , or Will 3
+-   **Tier 1**: Fortitude, Presence, or Will 3

-**Description**

-Whether through luck, extraordinary will, or exceptional courage, you are able to shake off banes quicker than others.
+**Description:** Whether through luck, extraordinary will, or exceptional courage, you are able to shake off banes quicker than others. \newline

-**Effect**

-Any time you make a Resist roll, you have Advantage on the d20 roll (roll 2 d20 and keep the higher, contrary to major action rolls)
+**Effect:** Any time you make a Resist roll, you have Advantage on the d20 roll (roll 2 d20 and keep the higher, contrary to major action rolls)

 ## Ritual Magic (I - III)

 **Cost:** 2 points

-**Prerequisites**
+\
+**Prerequisites:**

 -   **Tier 1**: Any Supernatural 4
 -   **Tier 2**: Any Supernatural 6
 -   **Tier 3**: Any Supernatural 9

-**Description**

-By channeling your supernatural powers through extensive rituals, such as meditation, fasting, blood letting, and sacrifices, you are able to increase the strength of your invocations.
+**Description:** By channeling your supernatural powers through extensive rituals, such as meditation, fasting, blood letting, and sacrifices, you are able to increase the strength of your invocations. \newline

-**Effect**

-When invoking a bane or boon, you may choose to do so as a ritual.
+**Effect:** When invoking a bane or boon, you may choose to do so as a ritual.
 The invocation time for a ritual is one increment higher than usual as
 follows:

 -   1 action becomes 1 minute
 -   1 minute becomes 10 minutes
 -   10 minutes becomes 1 hour
 -   1 hour becomes 8 hours
 -   8 hours becomes 24 hours

 **Tier 1** - You may choose one of the following effects to empower your bane or boon:

 -   Increase the range of the effect as follows:
 -   Attribute 5 = 500ft
 -   -   Attribute 6 = 1/2 mile
 -   -   Attribute 7 = 1 mile
 -   -   Attribute 8 = 10 miles
 -   -   Attribute 9 = 100 miles
 -   -   Negate two levels of disadvantage caused by multi-targeting (e.g., Target 2 creatures or a 10' square for free instead of disadvantage 2).
 -   For your action roll, treat your attribute score as if it was one greater for purposes of determining attribute dice.
 Note that this doesn’t grant access to banes or boons you could not normally access.
 It only increases the dice used for the action roll.

 **Tier 2** - You gain the following abilities:

 -   You can lead others to join you in ritual casting as long as they are also able to invoke the bane or boon at the same power level that your are invoking it at.
 At the conclusion of the ritual, each contributor may choose one of the effects granted by Tier 1 of this feat.
 -   You gain the following additional option to choose from when empowering your invocations with ritual magic:
     -   Cause a boon to persist for 1 minute automatically without need to use a sustain action.
 Furthermore, enemies cannot disrupt the boon through use of a focus action (Though the dispel bane still works).
     -   Targets may not make resist rolls against a bane for one minute after it is invokes.

 **Tier 3** - You gain the ability to permanently bestow or dispel banes and boons.
 In order to bestow the bane or boon, you must rigorously attend to the ritual process for a number of days equal to the power level of the bane or boon to be invoked or dispelled.
 During that time you can eat, sleep, and act normally with two exceptions: 1) You must work actively on the ritual and with minimal interruption for 8 hours out of each day.
 2) You can leave the area and move about freely during the down time each day, but for the 8 hours of active ritual invocation you must be in the same physical or geographic location where the ritual was initiated.
 When the invocation time is completed, make an action roll as follows:

 -   **Bestow Boon** - Make an action roll to invoke the boon as usual.
 If successful, you cause a non-instantaneous & non-permanent boon to permanently affect the target.
 The target can thereafter invoke the boon at will, without requiring an action roll to do so.
 The target does not need to use a sustain action to persist the effect, and the effect can only be dispelled either temporarily with the Dispel bane, or permanently with the Ritual Magic feat (see the Remove Boon entry that follows).
 -   **Bestow Bane** - Make an action roll to invoke the bane as usual.
 If successful, you cause a non-instantaneous & non-permanent bane to permanently affect the target.
 The bane persists indefinitely and does not allow resist rolls to end its effects.
 The effect can be dispelled either temporarily with the Dispel bane, or permanently with the Ritual Magic feat (see the Dispel Bane entry that follows).
 -   **Dispel Boon** - Make an Entropy roll with a Challenge Rating equal to 10 + twice the power level of the boon you are attempting to dispel.
 If successful, you cause a permanent boon to be forever stripped from the target, causing them to lose the ability to invoke the bane automatically.
 -   **Dispel Bane** - Make an Protection roll with a Challenge Rating equal to 10 + twice the power level of the bane you are attempting to dispel.
 If successful, you break the curse of a permanent bane afflicting the target, though your target gains special immunity to it.

 ## Skill Specialization (I - V)

 **Cost:** 2 points

-**Prerequisites**
+\
+**Prerequisites:**

-**Tier 1 - 5:** None
+-   **Tier 1 - 5:** None

-**Description**

-You have the eyes of an eagle, the endurance of an ox, the guile of a fox, or some similar exceptional non-combat talent.
+**Description:** You have the eyes of an eagle, the endurance of an ox, the guile of a fox, or some similar exceptional non-combat talent. \newline

-**Effect**

-Choose one attribute.
-Any time you make a non-attack action roll with the chosen attribute, you gain advantage 1 on the roll per tier of this feat you possess for that attribute.
+**Effect:** Choose one attribute.
+Any time you make a non-attack action roll with the chosen attribute, you gain advantage 1 on the roll per tier of this feat you possess for that attribute. \newline

-**Special**: You can take this feat multiple times.
+**Special:** You can take this feat multiple times.
 Each time, you can either apply it to a different attribute or increase the feat tier for an attribute you’ve already purchased.

 ## Silencing Strike

 **Cost:** 3 points

-**Prerequisites**
+\
+**Prerequisites:**

 -   **Tier 1**: Agility 4

-**Description**

-Like an expert assassin or ninja, you can render your foes completely unable to alert others of your presence.
+**Description:** Like an expert assassin or ninja, you can render your foes completely unable to alert others of your presence. \newline

-**Effect**

-Whenever you successfully hit a target that you have advantage against, that target is afflicted by the silenced bane.
+**Effect:** Whenever you successfully hit a target that you have advantage against, that target is afflicted by the silenced bane.

 ## Superior Concentration (I - III)

 **Cost:** 3 points

-**Prerequisites**
+\
+**Prerequisites:**

-**Tier 1 - 3:** Any Supernatural 3
+-   **Tier 1 - 3:** None

-**Description**

-Your powers of focus are exceptionally honed, allowing you to maintain concentration on multiple supernatural effects at once.
+**Description:** Your powers of focus are exceptionally honed, allowing you to maintain concentration on multiple supernatural effects at once. \newline

-**Effect**

-When you take the sustain a boon minor action, you may sustain one additional boon per tier of this feat which you possess.
+**Effect:** When you take the *sustain a boon* minor action, you may sustain one additional boon per tier of this feat which you possess.

 ## Supernatural Defense (I - V)

 **Cost:** 2 points

-**Prerequisites**
+\
+**Prerequisites:**

--   **Tier 1**: Movement , Prescience , or Protection 2
+-   **Tier 1**: Movement, Prescience, or Protection 2

--   **Tier 2**: Movement , Prescience , or Protection 3
+-   **Tier 2**: Movement, Prescience, or Protection 3

--   **Tier 3**: Movement , Prescience , or Protection 4
+-   **Tier 3**: Movement, Prescience, or Protection 4

--   **Tier 4**: Movement , Prescience , or Protection 5
+-   **Tier 4**: Movement, Prescience, or Protection 5

--   **Tier 5**: Movement , Prescience , or Protection 6
+-   **Tier 5**: Movement, Prescience, or Protection 6

-**Description**

-Whether by a magical barrier of force, foresight into the future, or preternatural speed, you are gifted with supernatural protection from harm.
+**Description:** Whether by a magical barrier of force, foresight into the future, or preternatural speed, you are gifted with supernatural protection from harm. \newline

-**Effect**

-You gain a +1 bonus to all defenses for each tier you have in this feat.
+**Effect:** You gain a +1 bonus to all defenses for each tier you have in this feat.
 This increases your Toughness, Evasion, and Resolve defenses.

 ## Supernatural Focus

 **Cost:** 3 points

-**Prerequisites**
+\
+**Prerequisites:**

 -   **Tier 1**: Any Supernatural 1

-**Description**

-Your supernatural power stems from your connection with a particular focus, such as a wand, holy symbol, or spellbook.
+**Description:** Your supernatural power stems from your connection with a particular focus, such as a wand, holy symbol, or spellbook. \newline

-**Effect**

-With the approval of your GM, choose a focus from which your power with a single supernatural attribute stems.
+**Effect:** With the approval of your GM, choose a focus from which your power with a single supernatural attribute stems.
 Some possibilities include a wand, a crystal ball, a spell book, a holy symbol, a weapon, your voice, or an animal familiar.
 You cannot use the selected supernatural attribute without your focus.
 However, for the purposes of determining your attribute dice for action rolls, treat the chosen attribute as if it was one greater.
-For all purposes outside of attribute dice, your ability score remains unchanged (feats, banes, boons, etc.).
+For all purposes outside of attribute dice, your ability score remains unchanged (feats, banes, boons, etc.). \newline

 **Special:** If you ever lose your supernatural focus, voluntarily or involuntarily, you regain the feat points that you have spent on this